ewald-lab/2025_CellPainting_Training/README.md

 By the end of this tutorial, you will be able to:

 - Use PyCytominer to process raw morphological profiles
-- Evaluate data reproducibility and activity using GRIT and mAP metrics
+- Evaluate phenotypic activity using mAP metrics
 - Perform biological interpretation of morphological profiles

 ## 🧰 Prerequisites & Environment Setup